-I recently had the pleasure of virtually meeting brothers, Aaron and AJ Greenberg – the founders of Biograph .
+Baker Tilly's Gary Plaster recently met with brothers, Aaron and AJ Greenberg – the founders of Biograph .
 The mission of Biograph is to create narratives that enlighten, entertain, and inspire while preserving stories that are vital to life.
 The brothers are zealous preservers of memory and legacy.
 More than recollection of ancestors and origins, preservation is pre-serving, a proactive form of service for family, community, and posterity.
 Aaron and AJ believe that storytelling is essential to living, and that writing life is a privilege, right, and responsibility.
 They believe there are as many styles of life writing as there are lives.

-The objective of our conversation was to learn how to preserve wealth through intergenerational storytelling.
-Read the Q&A derived from our conversation below.
+The objective of their conversation was to learn how to preserve wealth through intergenerational storytelling.
+Read the Q&A derived from the discussion below.

 Nevertheless, planning for the future only gets you so far.
 Even the strongest family office will be tested eventually.
 In a volatile world, her children will be forced to make tough decisions that could shape the family’s fortunes for generations.
 How can she ensure her children exercise good judgment at critical moments?